Hiro-Setsuya/KwikSap-App/README.md

 ## About the Project

-KwikSap was developed as a **Bachelor of Science in Information Technology (BSIT) Capstone Project** at the **Polytechnic University of the Philippines – Sto.
+KwikSap was developed as a **BSIT Capstone Project** at the **Polytechnic University of the Philippines – Sto.
 Tomas Campus**.
 The project aims to improve communication accessibility for Deaf and hard-of-hearing individuals through AI-powered speech recognition and contextual understanding.

 ---